-The split had occurred before 1891, as Richard Caton Woodville was then in Paris where he was married at the British consul.
-Because of the way records were recorded at that time, the name of his wife is unknown, although it is probably to be one of two women who married at that time [1891-95]: Helen Eleanor Waddington or Mary Catherine Gower.
+The split had occurred before 1891, as Richard Caton Woodville was then in Paris where he was married at the British consul to Helen Eleanor Waddington.

 Woodville was commissioned by the Illustrated London News to paint a series depicting famous battle throughout history, including the charnge of the Light Brigade, the Charge of the 21st Lancers at Omdurman, the Battle of Blenheim, the Battle of Badajos and several of the Battle of Waterloo.
 In 1895 he produced some 200 drawings, 2 large paintings and 2 smaller paintings.
 He maintained a large collection of arms and uniforms at his studio.

-By the time of the 1901 census — at which time Woodville was living at 107 Queens Gate, Kensington — there was no sign of his second wife, although he was listed as married.
+By the time of the 1901 census — at which time Woodville was living at 107 Queens Gate, Kensington — there was no sign of his second wife, although he was listed as married; it would appear that the couple divorced later that year in Nebraska.
 His earnings appeared to be still substantial and he employed a secretary, Madeleine Austin, and a married couple, James and Helen Harbour, who were his butler and cook.
 He was, however, untidy in his financial affairs: in 1891, Woodville owed rent on his studio in Tite Street and had his possessions seized and sold cheaply at auction; later, in October 1904, he filed for bankruptcy and was declaired bankrupt on 7 January 1905, with liabilities of £14,000 and almost no assets, claiming that his effects at his studio had been sold under a bill of sale executed about two years earlier.
 He was released from bankruptcy on 28 May 1906.